guettli/programming-guidelines/README.md

 I think the first letter (V, S) helps if you are brainstorming.

+This can help if you or your team is stuck in [Analysis paralysis](https://en.wikipedia.org/wiki/Analysis_paralysis) (aka "overthinking" if you are on your own, or endless discussions if there is a team).

 ### Avoid Office Documents or UML-tools

 Use a way to edit content (use cases, specs, ...) over the internet.
 Use